Best Well Water Test Kits (2026): At-Home & Lab Testing

 This is the most important decision.
 The two types serve fundamentally different purposes:

-Lab testing (Tap Score, Safe Home, NTL) provides precise, quantitative results from EPA-certified or state-certified laboratories.
+Lab testing (Tap Score, Safe Home Premium/Ultimate) provides precise, quantitative results from EPA-certified or state-certified laboratories.
 You get exact contaminant concentrations measured in parts per billion or per million.
 These results are reliable enough for health decisions, real estate transactions, and treatment system design.

 At-home testing (Watersafe, Health Metric) provides approximate, qualitative results that indicate whether contaminants are present above or below a threshold.
 They’re useful for screening but not precise enough for health decisions or official documentation.